A7med7x7/ReproGen/README.md

 python geoscience_mistral_lora_trainer.py
 ```

-At this point, you’ll notice the code is broken and some dependencies are missing.
+At this point, you’ll notice the code is raised error that some a dependency is missing.
 This is part of the process we practice adding dependencies to the runtime.
 most of the time you want your software dependencies (any 3rd-party library) inside your `requirements.txt` so they’re installed automatically when running Docker Compose.

-SSH into the machine, then stop the containers:
+SSH into the machine, from you home directory stop the containers:
 ```vb
 docker compose --env-file .env -f mistral-instruct/docker/docker-compose.yml down
 ```
 >[!NOTE]
 >
 >if it didn't work the generated command is provided in your generated `README.md` at your project repo root.

 and lets add the missing dependencies (sentencepiece) in the `docker/requirements.txt` using
 ```